stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * Don't be on the tank, {{ site.data.dungeon.ntr.volcanic_guard }} is a frontal on them.

 **{{ site.data.dungeon.ntr.qalashi_spinecrusher }}**
-* Only does tank damage
+* Only does tank damage.

 **{{ site.data.dungeon.ntr.qalashi_thaumaturge }}**
 * Use {{ site.data.talent.capacitor_totem }} or another CC to hard-interrupt {{ site.data.dungeon.ntr.magma_conflagration }}.